simuxakadiscgolfgod/Space-Weather/README.md

 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-05-20
+<br />**This image is owned by:**
+Marzena Rogozinska

+<br />**Title of the image:**  Milky Way over Maunakea
+<br />**Description for the image:**  Have you ever seen the band of our Milky Way Galaxy?
+In a clear sky from a dark location at the right time, a faint band of light becomes visible across the sky.
+Soon after your eyes become dark adapted, you might spot the band for the first time.
+It may then become obvious.
+Then spectacular.
+One reason for your growing astonishment might be the realization that this fuzzy swath, the Milky Way, contains billions of stars.
+Visible in the featured image, high above in the night sky, the band of the Milky Way Galaxy arcs.
+Also visible are the colorful clouds of Rho Ophiuchi on the right, and the red and circular Zeta Ophiuchi nebula near the top center.
+Taken in late February from Maunakea, Hawaii, USA, the foreground telescope is the University of Hawaii's 2.2-Meter Telescope.
+Fortunately, you don’t need to be near the top of a Hawaiian volcano to see the Milky Way.
+Put it All Together: Astronomy Puzzle of the Day
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2505/MaunaKeaNight_Rogozinska_1295.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).